 The traditionally-styled and stunning Ray-Ban Clubmaster browline sunglasses were introduced in the 1980s.
 With a classic retro design and vintage feel reminiscent of earlier times, the Clubmaster went on to become the third best-selling sunglasses of the decade, behind the Wayfarer and the Aviator.
 In fact, it is difficult to find a pair of sunglasses today that do not harken back in some way to the Aviator, the Wayfarer, or the Clubmaster.

-With such deep roots in popular culture, colloquially Ray-Ban eyeglasses have come to be referred to as simply "Ray-Bans" or "Raybans."
+With such deep roots in popular culture, colloquially the brand’s sun glasses have come to be referred to as simply "Ray-Bans."

-Ray-Ban has evolved into a premiere fashion brand by helping to shape popular culture, and Ray-Ban sunglasses are a major appeal for the brand.
-Beyond a fashion trend, Ray-Ban sunglasses identify the wearer as tasteful, bold, and cool.
+Ray-Ban has evolved into a premiere fashion brand by helping to shape popular culture, and the sunglasses are a major appeal for the brand.
+Beyond a fashion trend, these sunglasses identify the wearer as tasteful, bold, and cool.
 From Hollywood to the Oval Office, generations of Americans have owned or wanted to own a pair of Ray-Ban sunglasses.
-And now, nearly eight decades since the legendary Ray-Ban Aviator helped pilots soar higher into the heavens than ever before, Ray-Ban continues to excel at quality, innovation, and style.
+And now, nearly eight decades since the legendary Ray-Ban aviator helped pilots soar higher into the heavens than ever before, this lifestyle brand continues to excel at quality, innovation, and style.

-With unmistakable styles and a wide range of frames to choose from, Ray-Bans are the sunglasses you are looking for.
-Looking for Ray-Ban Wayfarers or Ray-Ban Aviators?
+With unmistakable styles and a wide range of frames to choose from, these are the sunglasses you are looking for.
+Looking for wayfarers or aviators?
 We've got them!